 Commercial flights to Rodrigues Island have restarted from Mauritius Island since July 2020.
 Citizens and Residents of Mauritius can now enjoy this paradisiac destination in all safety!

-Reunion started welcoming travelers from mainland France and other French territories since June 22nd 2020.
-Travelers are requested to take a COVID-19 test in the 72 hours preceding the boarding of the plane, in order to be granted access to the French territory without quarantine requirements.
+Reunion started welcoming travellers from mainland France and other French territories since June 22nd 2020.
+Travellers are requested to take a COVID-19 test in the 72 hours preceding the boarding of the plane, in order to be granted access to the French territory without quarantine requirements.
 Other necessary documents are listed on the regional carrier website, Air Austral.

-Flights between Mauritius & Reunion island remains suspended until the 13.09.2020
+Flights between Mauritius & Reunion island remain suspended until the 13.09.2020.

 Monday 15th June 2020 marked the full de-confinement in Mauritius.
-No new domestic COVID-19 cases have been reported since 25th May 2020.
+No new domestic COVID-19 cases have been reported since 26th of April 2020.